Reaching Out without Freaking Out

 One of the most common fears that comes up for my coaching clients is FOMO, the fear of missing out.
-I know that when I’m between shows and I don’t have an audition for a while, I start to freak out.
-But I’m here to tell you not to panic; the universe (and show business) is abundant.
+I know that when I’m between acting jobs or my client appointments slow down, I start to freak out.
+But I’m here to tell you not to panic; the universe (and opportunities) are abundant.

 I bet you’re thinking, “That sounds great, Bret, but also terrifying!
 I don’t know what to say.
 Will I piss people off?
 I feel like it makes me look too needy or desperate.”

 Those fears are understandable but if you’re afraid of being “that person,” trust me, you aren’t “that person.”
-You cannot let the fear of the unknown paralyze you from building relationships within the industry and to do that, you need to keep in touch with the casting directors, directors, writers, choreographers, and fellow actors you’re constantly meeting.
+You cannot let the fear of the unknown paralyze you from building relationships within your industry.
+So, take action by keeping in touch with the mentors, marketing experts, clients, collaborators, and fellow entrepreneurs.
 If not, you’re missing golden opportunities to nurture those essential relationships.

 There are plenty of ways stay in touch with people without being sales-y or awkward, but here are my top four ways to push through the fear, build your own network of like-minded industry connections, and start working toward the career want.

 We can get so caught up in someone’s impressive resume that we forget they’re human beings first.
 So remember to ask them about their life outside of work.
 What do they enjoy doing in their free time?
 What causes are they passionate about?
-Even what you enjoy outside of performing?
-Yes, people will be interested in that too, believe it or not.
+Even what you enjoy outside of work?
+People will be interested in that too, believe it or not.

-Postcards may seem outdated and some casting directors will tell you they hate them, but the payoff vs. the expense and effort is too worthwhile to pass up.
-These mailings keep you top of minds.
+Postcards and letters may seem outdated and some people will tell you they hate them, but the payoff vs. the expense and effort is too worthwhile to pass up.
+These mailings keep you top of minds and are super unique and personal.
 Plus, with apps like Touchnote and Amazingmail, you don’t even have to get inventory now.
 If you’re still on the fence, trust your gut about how often to send them, but make this a habit.

 This article was originally posted on Backstage.com.